ghoulmann/cs-curriculum/preface.rst

 ======================
 * Underrepresentation of women in STEM fields
 * Access to resources
-*
+* Reluctant readers and readers with language-based learning differences

 Assumptions
 ===========

-Computer Science and Electrical Engineering are STEM  disciplines (science, technology, engineering, math).
+Computer Science and Electronics Engineering are STEM  disciplines (science, technology, engineering, math).
 Computer Science and Information Technology are complementary subjects (CAS 4).

 As contrasted by the Computing at School Working Group in 2012,